thuankhangho/btl-cnpm/README.md

 ---Task 3: Architecture design---
 3.1	Describe an architectural approach you will use to implement the desired system.
-How many modules you plan for the whole WMC 2.0 system?
-Briefly describe input, output and function of each module
+How many modules are you planning for the whole UWC 2.0 system?
+Briefly describe the input, output and function of each module.

+Architectual approach: MVC

+Vehicle Assignment
+Input:
+Output:
+Function:

+Task Assignment
+Input: tasks, employees
+Output:
+Function: gán nhiệm vụ cho nhân viên

+Route Planning
+Input:
+Output:
+Function:

 3.2	Draw an implementation diagram for Task Assignment module